Operation Astonia: Allied preparations

 The Bomber Command day attack on 5 September was the first of seven raids.
 On the night of 6/7 September, a similar number of aircraft attacked and another day raid was flown on 8 September by 109 aircraft; a raid on 9 September had to be cancelled because of bad weather, but the raids flown delivered about 4000 LT of bombs.
 On 10 September, about sixty bombers attacked the Grand Clos battery, followed by a bombardment from Warspite and Erebus, the combined efforts of which put the German guns out of action.
 Bomber Command returned in the afternoon and dropped another 4900 LT of bombs as the British divisional artillery and the 4th and 9th Army Group Royal Artillery (AGRA) conducted counter-flak bombardments during the raids.
-Before the ground attack, the RAF flew 1,863 Lancaster and Halifax heavy bomber sorties and dropped dropped 9,631 LT of bombs.
+Before the ground attack, the RAF flew 1,863 Lancaster and Halifax heavy bomber sorties and dropped 9,631 LT of bombs.
 The air and naval bombardments killed about 2,000 French civilians and 19 Germans.
 (Note: William Douglas-Home, a British liaison officer, refused an order to participate in the operation because he objected to the United Nations' unconditional surrender policy.
 He was court martialed for his refusal of a lawful order.
 Cashiered and sentenced to one year's hard labour, he was imprisoned in Wormwood Scrubs and Wakefield prisons.
 He was released on 5 June 1945.
 A report of his trial appeared in the Maidenhead Advertiser.)

 Subsequent investigation showed that the aerial bombardment succeeded in knocking out only 8 of the 76 German gun positions.
 The covered positions were very well protected, with up to 3 ft of reinforced concrete, and even a direct hit might have had little effect.